-Section 2.
-Merit Tenured, Tenure-Track, and Career Merit Increases (FY26 and FY27). a.
-Across the Board Increase.
-On January 1, 2025, bargaining unit faculty members in the Tenured and Tenure Track and Career classifications who held a UO faculty appointment on or before July 1, 2024, shall receive an increase to base salary of 4%-3%. b.
-In addition to the meritorious salary increases associated with successful promotion, tenure, and-six-year-post-tenure, and Career continuous employment reviews, the University will establish a-unit-based pools of 3%-6%-for salary increases to be distributed solely as merit to eligible bargaining unit faculty members in the Career and Tenure-Track and Tenured classifications as follows:- a.
-Eligibility: To be eligible for merit, the faculty member must have an appointment on or before July 1 preceding the increase date, 2023-2026.
+Section 3.
+January 2027 Merit Increases.
+Eligible bargaining unit faculty members will receive a 3.0% increase to base salary effective January 1, 2027.
+Eligible bargaining unit faculty members are those with an appointment as of October 31, 2026.
+In addition to the meritorious salary increases associated with successful promotion, tenure, and eCareer continuous employment reviews, the University will establish a unit-based pools of 3% 6% 5.78% 5.0% for salary increases to be distributed solely as merit to bargaining unit faculty members in the Career and Tenure-Track and Tenured classifications as follows:.
+Total unit-based pool amounts will be determined based on the total base salary (prorated for FTE) for eligible faculty members in each group as of October 31, preceding the increase date.
+2023 2026 and increases will be effective January 1, 2024 2027.

+a.
+Eligibility: To be eligible for merit, the faculty member must have an appointment on or before July 1, preceding the increase date, 2023-2026.
 Merit reviews will be based on the work performed by the faculty member since the faculty member's last merit review or since the faculty member's start date, if the faculty member was hired during the last review period, and may take into account the length of service over the review period.
 Units may establish different reviews period review periods in their respective unit level policies.